mwojtyla/library/README.md

   - [return a book](https://docs.gradle.org)

 ### How to run
-To run the application use: `./gradlew bootJar`
+To run the application use: `./gradlew bootRun`

 ### Technologies